muathendirangu/star-war-ui/README.md

-# custom star wars UI
-use the starwars api to create an apollo graphql server and A react SPA
+# A fullstack graphQL server and client application to showcase Starwars catalogue of movies